craftinfo/submissions/README.md

 📩 Submit a craftinfo or crafthelp

 If you have a craftinfo or a crafthelp, create an issue and send a link to your repository.
 If it is accepted your repository will be cloned and end up here.
+You will be put into the craftinfo organization, so that you can maintain your craftinfos.

 Memo: the `-craftinfo` is there to disambiguate from the actual project (and the possibility of naming clashes in the cache).